juliosong/blog/_posts/2019-08-31-category-theory-notes-7.md

 However, neither dictionary definition fits in the mathematical phrase in any self-evident way.
 Isomorphism surely isn't "a specified place" like knees, but nor does it sound like "a limit or boundary."
 So, there must be something left implicit---that is, hidden behind the words---by the inventor of the phrase.

-As it turned out, **the phrase actually means "as far as isomorphism allows" or "by way of isomorphism."** It's usually used to modify propositions of the pattern
+As it turns out, **the phrase actually means "as far as isomorphism allows" or "by way of isomorphism."** It's usually used to modify propositions of the pattern
 - _X and Y are the same **up to isomorphism**,_

 which means that _X_ and _Y_ aren't exactly the same but can be taken as the same in category theory because they are isomorphic.
 In other words, **_up to isomorphism_ is an adverbial specifying a condition under which the proposition is true.** So, the above pattern can be paraphrased as _X and Y, being isomorphic, are the same if we treat isomorphic constructs as the same._ In category theory two constructs that are isomorphic behave identically in whatever way that matters to the theory.
 In [Bradley's words](https://www.math3ma.com/blog/up-to-isomorphism):